Experienced Nursing Home Sexual Abuse Attorneys Fighting Aggressively for Victims of Sexual Abuse and Rape in Nursing Homes

 Rape and sexual abuse in nursing homes are disgusting and unimaginable.
 Tragically, sexual assaults inside long-term care facilities do occur more than we’d like to think.
 Sexual abuse is defined as any sexual contact that is unwanted or nonconsensual.
 Sadly, sexual predators often target those that are vulnerable and defenseless such as the young, disabled, or elderly.

 Sexual abuse of the elderly is referred to as “elder sexual abuse.”
-Types of elder sexual abuse include kissing, fondling, rape, sexual assault, coerced nudity, and sexual photography.
-Elderly persons in nursing homes who are separated from family, unable to physically defend themselves, suffer from confusion, or unable to communicate are seen as easy victims.
+Types of elder sexual abuse include kissing, fondling, rape, sexual assault, coerced nudity and sexual photography.
+Elderly persons in nursing homes who are separated from family, unable to physically defend themselves, suffer from confusion or are unable to communicate are seen as easy victims.
 Any sexual contact given without permission is both illegal and reprehensible.
 If you believe your loved one was raped or sexually assaulted in a nursing home, report the incident immediately.

 Signs and Symptoms of Nursing Home Sexual Assault

 Sexual abuse can result in sudden behavioral changes in the victim.
 These behavioral changes include the following: